anttispitkanen/homepage-content/mission.md

-My mission is to create things and develop them further.
-I want to help the people around me succeed.
-And – you bet – I want to make the world a better place.
+My mission is to create things and develop them further, help the people around me succeed, and – you bet – to make the world a better place.